 - 8. Select PCI 33MHz and then press Enter. - 9.
 Press ESC to go back to the Advanced page. - 10.
 On the Advanced page, select I/O Device Configuration and then press Enter. - 11.
 Select Floppy disk controller and then press Enter. - 12.
 Select Disabled and then press Enter. - 13.
 Press F10 and then press Enter to save settings and restart. - 14.
-Depending on the changes you made, you might need to rescan PCI slots, as instructed in the next procedure.
+Depending on the changes you made, you might need to rescan PCI slots, as instructed in the procedure later in this section.

-Type III motherboard CMOS settings
+Type III motherboard CMOS settings for systems with SCSI controller adapter